cqpancoast/ntupledicts/README.md

 The ntuple dict's values here (e.g., `{"pt": [1, 2, 3], ...}`) are track property dicts.
 In the code, the lists of track property values are called value lists.

+**Note**: I choose to define track property dicts such that even value lists that are not drawn directly from the input ntuples are valid.
+For example, if you wanted a machine learning model's prediction to be a track property value list, that would be perfectly valid.

 ### Creating an ntuple dictionary

 Here's a sample of code where I make an ntuple dict from root ntuples: